claire-wong/ISBM-2.0-Client-SDK/README.md

 The ISBM service provider acts as an intermediary between provider applications and consumer applications.
 It receives messages from publishers and distributes them to consumers based on their subscriptions.
 The ISBM aervice provider manages the routing and delivery of messages, ensuring that each consumer application receives the relevant messages according to its subscriptions.

-#### Channels:
+#### Publication Channels:

-A channel is a logical conduit which messages flow between different devices or systems within a cluster.
+A publication channel is a logical conduit which published messages flow between different devices or systems within a cluster.
 It serves as a means of organizing and directing the transmission of messages, providing a structured communication conduit for exchanging information.
-Channels help to categorize messages and ensure that they reach their intended consumers efficiently.
+Publication channels help to categorize published messages and ensure that they reach their intended consumers efficiently.
 In messaging systems, channels play a crucial role in facilitating communication, enabling devices and systems to interact and share data seamlessly across distributed environments while maintaining scalability and flexibility in message routing and delivery.

 #### Topics: